 Most departments and agencies of local government have emergency functions in addition to their normal day-to-day duties.
-During emergency situations, our normal organizational arrangements are modified to facilitate emergency operations.
-Our governmental organization for emergencies includes an executive group, emergency services, and support services.
-Attachment 3 depicts our emergency organization.
+During emergency situations, the normal organizational arrangements are modified to facilitate emergency operations.
+The governmental organization for emergencies includes an executive group, emergency services, and support services.
+Attachment 3 depicts the emergency organization.